padnom/goatHangfire/readme.md

 HostApplicationBuilder builder = Host.CreateApplicationBuilder(args);
 builder.Services.AddHostedService<ExternalGoatJob>();

-builder.Services.AddHangfire(configuration => configuration
+// AddHangfire: This method adds Hangfire services to the services container.
+It takes a configuration action where you can configure various aspects of Hangfire. builder.Services.AddHangfire(configuration => configuration
+    // SetDataCompatibilityLevel(CompatibilityLevel.Version_180): This sets the compatibility level for serialized data.
+    // Version 180 is the latest and it's recommended to use the latest version unless you need to support older Hangfire servers.
     .SetDataCompatibilityLevel(CompatibilityLevel.Version_180)
+    // This adds a filter that automatically retries failed jobs.
+    // The Attempts property is set to 0, which means jobs won't be retried if they fail.
     .UseFilter(new AutomaticRetryAttribute { Attempts = 0, })
+    // This changes the type serializer to use simple assembly names.
+    // This can help avoid issues when moving jobs between different environments.
     .UseSimpleAssemblyNameTypeSerializer()
+    // This applies recommended JSON serializer settings.
+    // It's generally a good idea to use this unless you have specific serialization needs that it doesn't meet.
     .UseRecommendedSerializerSettings()
+    // This adds a log provider that outputs colored logs to the console.
     .UseColouredConsoleLogProvider()
-                                              .UseSqlServerStorage(
-                                                builder.Configuration.GetConnectionString("HangfireDbConnection")));
-builder.Services.AddHangfireServer();
+    // This configures Hangfire to use SQL Server for storage.
+    // The connection string is retrieved from the application's configuration with the key "HangfireDb .UseSqlServerStorage(builder.Configuration.GetConnectionString("HangfireDbConnection")));
 ```

-**AddHangfire**: This method adds Hangfire services to the services container.
-It takes a configuration action where you can configure various aspects of Hangfire.

-**SetDataCompatibilityLevel**(CompatibilityLevel.Version\_180): This sets the compatibility level for serialized data.
-Version 180 is the latest and it's recommended to use the latest version unless you need to support older Hangfire servers.

-**UseFilter**(new AutomaticRetryAttribute { Attempts = 0 }): This adds a filter that automatically retries failed jobs.
-The Attempts property is set to 0, which means jobs won't be retried if they fail.

-**UseSimpleAssemblyNameTypeSerializer**(): This changes the type serializer to use simple assembly names.
-This can help avoid issues when moving jobs between different environments.

-**UseRecommendedSerializerSettings**(): This applies recommended JSON serializer settings.
-It's generally a good idea to use this unless you have specific serialization needs that it doesn't meet.

-**UseColouredConsoleLogProvider**(): This adds a log provider that outputs colored logs to the console.
-This can make it easier to read and understand the logs.

-**UseSqlServerStorage**(builder.Configuration.GetConnectionString("HangfireDbConnection")): This configures Hangfire to use SQL Server for storage.
-The connection string is retrieved from the application's configuration with the key "HangfireDbConnection".

 ### BackgroundService

 We create a new class called ExternalGoatJob that inherits from BackgroundService.
 This class will be responsible for adding a recurring job to the Hangfire server every minute.